Article and Comment Frames Shape the Quality of Online Comments: Introduction

 Traditionally, computational framing research analyzed only source texts (e.g., news articles, political speeches, social media posts) while ignoring how audiences responded to framed content \citep{card_media_2015, field_framing_2018, liu2019detecting}.\footnote{See \citet{ali_survey_2022} and \citet{otmakhova_frermann_media_2024} for overviews of computational framing analysis.} Recent work has begun to address this gap by jointly analysing framing in articles and audience responses at scale \citep{guida2025retainreframecomputationalframework}.
 Analyzing news comment sections, they found that on average less than half of the comments retain the dominant article frame—the rest selectively adopt secondary frames or introduce entirely new ones.
 This proved to be true especially for value-laden frames (Morality, Fairness and Cultural Identity), suggesting that framing shapes response \textit{content}: the perspectives that people adopt when discussing issues.
 However, a critical question remains: if the choice of frames shape how audiences interpret and reconstruct messages, does it also influence the \textit{quality} of discussions?

 We connect framing theory with discourse quality across 1M comments on 2.7K articles from The New York Times and The Globe and Mail.
 We operationalize discourse quality as \textbf{comment health}: the extent to which contributions are made in good faith, invite engagement, and focus on substance rather than hostility \citep{price-etal-2020-six}.
 Healthy comments may include robust disagreement but remain constructive in tone.
-Health is thus different from the widely used concept {\it toxicity} and the two have been shown to correlate poorly~(see \citet{price-etal-2020-six} and Appendix~\ref{sec:appendix-health-toxicity}).
-Table~\ref{tab:frame-health-examples} shows two examples each for healthy and unhealthy comments, taken from our corpus.
+Health is thus different from the widely used concept {\it toxicity}, and the two have been shown to correlate poorly~\citep{price-etal-2020-six}.

 We posit two ways in which frames influence discussion quality.
 First, article frames may directly influence the health of comments.
 For instance, a news article framing immigration as a "security threat" versus an "economic opportunity" may activate different affective responses and generate more or less constructive discussions.
-Second, direct comments to the article serve as "secondary" framers who mediate the article's message.
+Second, direct comments to the article serve as "secondary" framers that mediate the article's message.
 Healthy or unhealthy replies to such comments may unfold: a healthy top-level comment using an economic frame may elicit healthier replies than a healthy comment using a moral frame, even when both respond to the same article.
 We therefore ask:

 \textbf{(RQ1)} Do \textbf{article frames} influence the health of \textbf{top-level comments} through (a) frame type (which frames are used) and (b) frame alignment (whether commentators match or depart from article frames)?